Student Environment Centre

 iii.
 Executive meetings shall be open to any member who wishes to attend.

 a.
-Elections shall be held twice a year in the fall and spring, or as needed in an Annual General Meeting held for that purpose.
+Elections shall be held once a year in the spring, or as needed in an Annual General Meeting held for that purpose.

 b.
 Any member in good standing of the Alma Mater Society is eligible to run for office.

 c.
-Candidates shall introduce themselves and describe their goals for their prospective positions at the General Meeting.
+Candidates shall email their propositions for the position(s) they are interested in prior to the election, and attend and introduce themselves, describing their goals for their prospective positions at the General Meeting.
 Each candidate shall have no more than five (5) minutes.

 d.
 Candidates shall be briefed by the current executives on all aspects related to running SEC and the duties and obligations of each position.

 e.
 All voting in the executive elections shall be decided via a secret ballot (or eyes closed, hands raised with a non-partial hand counter).
-A majority of votes is required for a candidate to be successful.
+Unanimous agreement is required for a candidate to be successful.

 i.
-Should the vacancy be for a period of less than one month or should the vacancy occur when winter classes are not in session, an interim coordinator may be appointed by the coordinators, subject to ratification by the membership at the next weekly meeting.
+Should the position be necessary for the continuation of SEC (e.g. Co-Chair, Treasurer, Secretary), a short-term vacancy may be for a period of one month or occur when winter classes are not in session, or if longer than one month, an interim coordinator/executive shall be appointed by the coordinators and voted on by present active members.

 a.
-The business of SEC shall be conduced at weekly meetings during the winter session of classes.
-Summer meetings can occur when and if they are needed.
+The business of SEC shall be conducted at weekly meetings during the winter session of classes.
+Summer meetings can occur when and if they are needed, dependent on executive and active member availability.

 b.
-Quorum shall consist of at least two executive and at least two active members.
+Quorum shall consist of at least two executives and at least two active members, or three executives.

 c.
 Meetings may be divided into “Event Planning” and “Administrative” meetings, catering to individuals who are more interested in one or the other.
 Each should meet at least twice a month.